samkno1/firmware/README.md

-# Xiphos yocto image for the RaspberryPi Zero board
+# Xiphos yocto image for the RaspberryPi

 ## Download and install dependencies
 Instructions for downloading the required packages can be obtained from: